rorycl/nhsht/README.md

 Generate a random salt and hash table for NHS numbers in England and save the output to a parquet file.

-version 0.0.4 : 30 September 2025 : add bloom filters
+version 0.0.5 : 30 September 2025 : early cancellation cleanup

 ## About